Constraining A String Gauge Field by Galaxy Rotation Curves and Perihelion Precession of Planets: Detailed Fitting Results of 22 galaxies using dark matter model and using string model

 \section{Detailed Fitting Results of 22 galaxies using dark matter model and using string model}

 In this appendix we present all the results on the data fitting.
-Figure~\ref{table:galaxy_measurement} summarizes the relevant data for luminosity as well as for distance determination.
-In Figure~\ref{table:bestfit_DM} and Figure~\ref{table:bestfit_string} the best fit values for the five free parameters in the dark matter fitting and three free parameter in the string model fitting are presented.
+Table~\ref{tab:galaxy_measurement} summarizes the relevant data for luminosity as well as for distance determination.
+In Table~\ref{tab:best_fit_DM} and Table~\ref{tab:best_fit_string} the best fit values for the five free parameters in the dark matter fitting and three free parameter in the string model fitting are presented.
 Mass of the stellar mass and dark matter halos (in the case of dark matter model) as well as the mass to light ratios are computed from the best fit values for each galaxy.
-These values are tabulated in Figure~\ref{table:DM_mass_summary} (dark matter) and in Figure~\ref{table:string_mass_summary} (string).
+These values are tabulated in Table~\ref{tab:DM_mass_summary} (dark matter) and in Table~\ref{tab:string_mass_summary} (string).
 The rest of the appendix presents 22 graphs of dark matter fit and string fit side by side for each of the 22 galaxies.
 In each of the graph small cubes with error bars represent observational data the other symbols, and the curves, represent theoretical values.
 The X-axis is radius in $kpc$ and Y-axis is velocity in $kms^{-1}$.